filecoin-project/specs/mining.md

   - the timestamp on the block is not in the future (with ALLOWABLE_CLOCK_DRIFT grace to account for relative asynchrony)
   - the timestamp on the block is at least BLOCK_DELAY * len(block.Tickets) higher than the latest of its parents, with BLOCK_DELAY taking on the same value as that needed to generate a valid VDF proof for a new Ticket (currently set to 30 seconds).
   - We also recommend the use of a networkTime() function to be booted on node launch and run every so frequently to call on a networked time service (e.g. ntp) and ensure relative synchrony with the rest of the network.
-- `BLSAggregate` - The aggregated signatures of all messages in the block that used BLS signing.
 - `BlockSig` - A signature with the miner's private key (must also match the ticket signature) over the entire block.
 This is to ensure that nobody tampers with the block after it propagates to the network, since unlike normal PoW blockchains, a winning ticket is found independently of block generation.

 An eligible miner can start by filling out `Parents`, `Tickets` and `ElectionProof` with values from the ticket checking process.